Spirals-Team/test4repair-experiments/results/math/24/jGenProg/readme.md

 Nb of EvoSuite Tests: 14

-Nb of Failing EvoSuite Tests: 14
+Nb of Failing EvoSuite Tests: 0

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 13
+Average Nb of EvoSuite Tests: 12.75

-Average Nb of Failing EvoSuite Tests: 0.33
+Average Nb of Failing EvoSuite Tests: 0.25

+Average Nb of Test-adequate patches: 1

 ---